objectscript/RabbitMQ-Ensemble-adapter/README.md

 ```
 #Dim api As isc.rabbitmq.API
-#Dim msg As %GlobalBinaryStream
 #Dim props As %ListOfDataTypes
 Set props = api.readMessageString()
 ```

-`props` would be filled with message metainformation, note that you don't need to initialize it on the InterSystems side before calling RabbitMQ.
+`props` would be filled with message metainformation and message body, note that you don't need to initialize it on the InterSystems side before calling RabbitMQ.

 #### Props